Kefta/gs_crazyphysics/README.md

 Ragdoll-Remover
 ===============

-Ragdoll crash catcher for all gamemodes
+Entity crash catcher for all gamemodes.
+Detects entities that are either going to fast or have invalid positions, and stops them from crashing the server.

-By Ambro, DarthTealc, TheEMP, and code_gs
+By code_gs, Ambro, DarthTealc, TheEMP

 http://facepunch.com/showthread.php?t=1347114

-Run serverside (lua/autorun/server/ragdollremover.lua)